 Stefan graduated in 2009 at Wageningen University in Meteorology and Air Quality.
 He finished his PhD in 2014 on the field of polar meteorology at Utrecht University.
 Subsequently he started two postdoctoral positions at Utrecht University, for the last he received an NWO VENI scholarship.

-At Weather Impact, Stefan works as consultant and project leader.
-He has experience with weather forecasting in Southeast Asia and East Africa.
-He is an expert in translating meteorological weather parameters in messages that fit the local context of a farmer.
+At Weather Impact, Stefan started as consultant and project leader.
+Since 2018 he gained a lot of experience in project management, he collaborates with different stakeholders and is an expert in translating meteorological weather parameters in messages that fit the local context of a farmer.

 Bob Ammerlaan, MScConsultant

 Bob Ammerlaan MSc. works at Weather Impact as consultant.

 Bob has a background in Physics and Meteorology and graduated in 2018 at Utrecht University in Meteorology, Physical Oceanography and Climate.

 At Weather Impact, Bob works as consultant meteorology and climate change.
 He is responsible for the operational services at Weather Impact.
 He has experience with weather forecasting in Southeast Asia and East Africa and is an expert in using agricultural and meteorological information to give the best advice to local farmers.